manimal1/facebook-repo-watcher/src/containers/containers.md

 # 1. Containers

+I would normally also use containers!
+But this is a small, specific project that I opted to use with modules only instead - this time :) !

 Containers should:
 - Maintain the application state based on user interaction
 - Be in control of rendering and re-rendering on a larger scale